It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people looking to move there permanently?

 The most vibrant – Athens

 As the capital city, Athens has everything you could need.
 It’s in close proximity to the Greek islands and has good international connections.
-Add in the historic interest and bustling nightlife, and it’s got the potential to be top of most people’s lists.
+Add in the historical interest and bustling nightlife, and it’s got the potential to be at the top of most people’s lists.

 The cheapest – Sparta and Poligiros

 House prices are surprisingly low in Sparta, but this is mainly because of its remote location.
-Nestled in the foothills of Mount Taygetos, residents can enjoy lush countryside, quiet living and close proximity to the sea.
+Nestled in the foothills of Mount Taygetos, residents can enjoy the lush countryside, quiet living, and close proximity to the sea.

 Similarly, Poligiros sits about an hour’s drive from Thessaloniki, which has an international airport with good connections.
 The town also has an annual carnival in August that shouldn’t be missed.

 Greek islands popular with expats: